teamsuperpanda/pandoo/README.md

 - Dark & light themes: Easy on the eyes, day or night
 - Fast search: Find lists and items quickly
 - Smart sorting: Sort lists alphabetically or by custom order
-- Local-first storage: All data stays on your device via Hive
+- Local first storage: All data stays on your device via Hive
-- Zero cloud overhead: No accounts, no sync setup, no third-party services
+- Zero cloud overhead: No accounts, no sync setup, no third party services
 - Localization: Support for multiple languages

-If you want a focused, distraction‑free place to manage your tasks that "just works" on your device, Pandoo is for you.
+If you want a focused, distraction-free place to manage your tasks that "just works" on your device, Pandoo is for you.

 ---